lucasmafra/todo-application/README.md

 # todo-application

-This is a simple Todo front-end application built with React.
+This is a simple Todo front-end application built with [React](https://reactjs.org/).
 It was developed as part of a [series of examples](https://github.com/lucasmafra/type-dynamo-examples) for [Type Dynamo](http://github.com/lucasmafra/type-dynamo) project.

 ## Demo
-You can check demo [here](https://type-dynamo.lucasmafra.io).
+You can check the demo [here](https://type-dynamo.lucasmafra.io).

 ## Run
 Clone the project, open a terminal in the project root folder and run: